Zaerog/Tenacious_Tetris/README.md

 C++ OpenGL Tetris

-A simple Tetris game utilizes OpenGL to draw the game.
+A simple Tetris game made in C++ in Visual Studio 2019 utilizing OpenGL.
 All done in a single C++ Vector.

 Controls: